aguy11/Lenstadt/README.md

 The names might sound familiar...

 STRING()

-Basically converts the given value to a string
+Basically converts the given value to a string INTEGER()

-INTEGER()

-Does the same thing as a string, but converts the value into a whole number
+Does the same thing as a string, but converts the value into a whole number FLOAT()

-FLOAT()

-Same as integer, but only it returns a floating number
+Same as integer, but only it returns a floating number BOOL()

-BOOL()

-This is getting obvious, converts the given value to a Boolean
+This is getting obvious, converts the given value to a Boolean REVERSE()

-REVERSE()

 The most interesting function: Returns a reversed version of a given string!

+### Non-Built-In Packages

+Hooray, these are here too! ~~Why did I say `these` when there is only one??~~ There are now packages that you can install manually.

+> Warning: The packages install as a whole, so you can't reference them like you can do in Python with something like `random.randint()`, you have to do `randint()`.
+This is effecient, and not efficient.

+So what are the packages?

+List of packages that I want in my language at the release of V1:

+- [x] Color Package
+- [ ] Might: Random Package
+- [ ] A timing package, like `time` in Python
+- [ ] A small system package, like `os` or `sys` in Python

+That's it!

+#### How to Use

+Just type: `use <package name>;` and it's complete!
+Example: `use colors;`

+#### Colors

+A small color guidebook, so you don't have to type the colors yourself.

+This guidebook uses a few simple colors and a BOLD_ prefix if you want the color to be bold.

+List of colors:
+- Black
+- Red
+- Green
+- Yellow
+- Blue
+- Magenta
+- Cyan
+- White

+These use ANSI codes, so make sure your shell supports them.

+Type the color code in capitals, like `BLUE` and you should be good!